 Question: I’m an average cyclist who rides about four times a week for a total of under 100 miles.
 The problem is that I always go all-out.
 No matter what I try, I can’t seem to make myself slow down.
 If I diligently monitor my speed, it creeps up and soon I’m in time trial mode at over 90% of my maximum heart rate.
 How can I manage my rides better? — Carl S.

-Coach Fred Matheny Replies: I sympathize.
-I have trouble riding slowly, too.
+RBR Replies: We sympathize.
+We have trouble riding slowly, too.

 So, if you think about how a nice easy spin makes you stronger, it can help you keep your irrational exuberance under control.
 Other tips: